ArcadiaLabs/balancing_robot/README.md

 - Android : Bluetooth Electronics app (http://www.keuwl.com/apps/bluetoothelectronics/)

+*You could find full instructions on the [project's page on HackaDay.io](https://hackaday.io/project/25835-android-controlled-balancing-robot) and in the README present in each subfolder of this repository.*

 # Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)